Cathedral of the Immaculate Conception (Hong Kong): Original structure (1843–1859)

 After the First Opium War, Hong Kong was ceded to the British in the Treaty of Nanking and the colony soon became a popular stopover for missionaries travelling onwards to China.
 The parish was established in 1842 by Theodore Joset, the first Prefect Apostolic of Hong Kong, and work began on a new and permanent church soon afterwards.
 The new church was located at the junction of Pottinger Street and Wellington Street.
 Construction was completed in 1843.
 Within the next few years, the number of Catholics in the parish grew significantly, partly due to the emigration of people from neighbouring Macau.
 The Portuguese colony was in gradual decline, and many people who resided there sought better opportunities in the young and prospering colony of Hong Kong.

 Second cathedral (1859)

-Hong Kong Roman catholic cathedral (second generation), circa 1870.
+Hong Kong Catholic cathedral (second generation), circa 1870.

 In 1859, just sixteen years after it was built, the church was destroyed by fire.
 This was not uncommon, however, as devastating fires frequently plagued the developing colony, and a new cathedral was quickly built on the same site.
 It featured iconic twin steeples at its façade.
 However, the Victoria Harbour waterfront district where the church was situated became more overcrowded with the rapid growth of Hong Kong at the time, and it became apparent that a permanent and larger cathedral was necessary.
 As a result, plans were made for a new church on a more elevated ground in the Mid-Levels, located close to the Hong Kong Zoological and Botanical Gardens.